-Ready For Real life Change?
+Ready For Life To Change?

 Never heard of it, well, it’s new!
 Actually, it really isn’t new.
 The subject of life improvement and growth has been around for as long as forever.

 The correct principles and truths that govern our progress from grace to grace, have always been around.
 So, what is this sketch all about then?